-In order to assist the initial purchasers in complying with paragraph (b)(5) of Rule 15c2-12, the Commonwealth will undertake in the Bonds to provide annual reports and notices of certain events.
-A description of this undertaking is set forth in Appendix C attached hereto.
+In order to assist the Underwriters in complying with paragraph (b)(5) of Rule 15c2-12, the Commonwealth will undertake in the Bonds to provide annual reports and notices of certain events.
+A description of this undertaking is set forth in Appendix D attached hereto.